jaruary/microservice/README.md

 `:::8080`

-This means that it is listening on all IPs on port 8080.
+This means that Tomcat is listening on all IPs, on port 8080.
-The settings for Tomcat, including the port number, and AJP, ...etc are defined in `application.properties` under the section for Tomcat Server and Tomcat AJP.
+The settings for Tomcat, including the port number, AJP, ...etc are defined in `application.properties` under the section for Tomcat Server and Tomcat AJP.

 - H2 Server

 `:::9082 `

-This means that it is listening on all IPs on port 9082.
+This means that it is listening on all IPs, on port 9082.
 The settings for the H2 database, including port number, username, password, ...etc are defined in `h2Settings.sh`.